Frequently Asked Questions

 Only you will be able to make that determination.
-Obviously if your child has been vomiting or has diarrhea, we request that they do not attend swim lessons so that they do not infect other children or contaminate the pool.
+Obviously if your child has a fever, been vomiting or has diarrhea, we request that they do not attend swim lessons so that they do not infect other children or contaminate the pool.

 REGISTRATION AND PARENT PORTAL